Genesis Women's Shelter was created to give women in abusive situations a way out.

 Annie’s House was opened as a 12-month transitional housing program to give women more time to complete their goals and get back on their feet.

 Imagine what it would be like to live in fear every minute of your life, even while you're sleeping.
-Imagine having to constantly worry about the safety of your children when they are at home.
-Imagine if you were told every day that you weren’t worth anything better; that you weren't worth helping.
+Imagine having to constantly worry about the safety of your children when they're at home.
+Imagine if you were told every day that you weren’t worth anything better, and that you weren't worth helping.
 Imagine not knowing there was a way out.

-Each year we see 1200 women and children at our Emergency Shelter, Long-Term Housing Facility and Non-Residential Counseling office.
+Last year alone, we saw 3,700 women and children at our emergency shelter, transitional housing apartments, and nonresidential counseling office.
 The women who come to us are in a fight for their life.
 We aim to walk alongside each woman and tell her she is not alone and she deserves to feel safe and happy.

 “Where there is intersection, she does not die.”